EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 Suppress player turning animations to prevent the glide when stopping while turning.

 bCustomAddToInventoryMessageTimer
-Customise the length of time the 'Added to inventory' message is shown.
+Customize the length of time the 'Added to inventory' message is shown.
 Options (Message Times):
   fAddItem - time the 'added to inventory' message is shown (in seconds)